As a B2B marketer, an account-based marketing project plan isn’t optional.

 - More reliance on outbound

-- Marketing and sales work in unison
+- Sales and marketing teams work in unison

 Want to see how you can put this into action?
 Get your own ABM planning template